Passively self-error-rejecting qubit transmission over a collective-noise channel: Acknowledgements

-This work is supported by the National Natural Science Foundation of China under Grant No. 10604008, A Foundation for the Author of National Excellent Doctoral Dissertation of China under Grant No. 200723, and Beijing Education Committee under Grant No. XK100270454.
+This work is is supported by the National Natural Science Foundation of China under Grant Nos.
+10974020 and 11174039, A Foundation for the Author of National Excellent Doctoral Dissertation of P. R. China under Grant No. 200723, the Beijing Natural Science Foundation under Grant No. 1082008, and the Fundamental Research Funds for the Central Universities.